Why Does the Orthodontist Need to X-ray?

 The answer is that the types of X-rays taken in dental and orthodontic offices yield different types of information, and the two frequently aren’t interchangeable.

-Whereas dentists use X-rays to diagnose problems like tooth decay and gum disease, Orthodontists use X-rays to assess issues related to the alignment of the teeth and bite problems.
-Issues like overcrowding, misalignment, overbites, and gaps in the teeth can all be seen on orthodontic X-rays.
+Whereas dentists use X-rays to diagnose problems like tooth decay and gum disease whereas orthodontists use X-rays to assess issues related to the alignment of the teeth and bite problems.
+Thus, issues like overcrowding, misalignment, overbites, and gaps in the teeth can all be seen on orthodontic X-rays.

 Getting a clear picture of your orthodontic problems is the vital first step in prescribing an accurate treatment plan and getting you on your way to the perfect smile.